simonplend/workshop-node-validation-essentials/workshop/01-why-validation-is-essential/README.md

 The code in the recipes route handler function is expecting the `ingredients` property to always be an array.

-TODO: Explain that the invalid recipe has been stored in the database.
+The invalid recipe data has also been stored in the database.

 You're now going to fix these issues in the first exercise! 🐛